PNNL-CompBio/Snekmer/docs/source/getting_started/config.rst

 Required Parameters for Snekmer Search
 --------------------------------------

-The following parameters are required in your config file for `snekmer search`.
+The following parameters must be specified when running `snekmer search`.

 ========================  =====================  ========================================================================================
      Parameter                     Type           Description